lidofinance/dual-governance/docs/specification.md

 * Implements a state machine tracking the current [global governance state](#Governance-state) which, in turn, determines whether proposal submission and execution is currently allowed.
 * Deploys and tracks the [`Escrow`](#Contract-Escrowsol) contract instances.
 Tracks the current signalling escrow.

-This contract is a singleton, meaning that any DG deployment includes exectly one instance of this contract.
+This contract is a singleton, meaning that any DG deployment includes exactly one instance of this contract.

 ### Enum: DualGovernance.State